Animal Charity

 Animal Welfare Standards in Trade

 We are calling for a consolidated effort from the Government to ensure that UK trade policy adheres to core animal welfare standards.
+We are responding to as many government consultations on this matter as possible.
 We must not import cruelty into the UK.
 Read more here.

 our work on Wild Animal welfare